-There are two additional issues associated with the LSF curves in Figure 7.
-First, the ceiling phenomena both "No bg" and "500 Kpps" curves bounded by 160 are caused by the rate-limiting of the FTP servers.
-As illustrated by Figure 9, in the initial period of a data connection, the servers first transmit about 160 packets in tens of milliseconds and then stay idle for the next several hundred milliseconds (not all shown) to limit downloading rate.
-Such bounding behavior occurs for a wide range of rate-limit settings (e.g., from 100 KBps to 2 MBps).
+TABLE V STATIC FILTERS IN pcap Language and Their Instruction Counts in LSF and Swift and "500 Kpps" curves bounded by 160-are caused by the rate-limiting of the FTP servers.
+In the initial period of a data connection, the servers first transmit about 160 packets in tens of milliseconds, and then stay idle for the next several hundred milliseconds (not all shown in figure) to limit downloading rate.
+Such "bounding" behavior occurs for a wide range of rate-limit settings (e.g., from 100 kB/s to 2 MB/s).
 Since an LSF filter update latency is always shorter than the duration of the idle phase, the number of missing packets in each update is bounded.
-Second, the roundtrip time (RTT) of the FTP trace is small, varying from tens of microseconds to hundreds of microseconds, as the trace is collected in a LAN environment.
+Second, the round-trip time (RTT) of the FTP trace is small, varying from tens of microseconds to hundreds of microseconds, as the trace is collected in a LAN environment.
 A larger RTT would cause fewer packets to be transmitted during the time window of a filter update, thus reducing the impact of filter updates on packet missing.
 Compared to LSF, Swift is almost insensitive to the variation of RTT, and hence can support applications that require high-fidelity data capture in diverse network environments.